 If you or a loved one has suffered a brain injury due to someone else’s negligent or reckless actions, contact a San Antonio brain injury attorney from Herrman & Herrman to schedule a free, no-obligation initial consultation to discuss the details of your case and to learn more about your legal rights and options and about how our skilled brain injury lawyers can help you and your family obtain the financial compensation you need and deserve.

-Our firm has offices in San Antonio, McAllen, Brownsville and Corpus Christi to assist you.
+Our firm has offices in San Antonio, Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, Houston, and Ft.
+Worth to assist you.
 We have an Accident Investigation Team that we can deploy to begin investigating your case as soon as possible, including immediately following your accident.
 We also have a bilingual staff to help us serve the Spanish-speaking members of our community.

 Our firm also believes in giving back to the communities that we serve, including sponsoring innovation scholarships to assist students with education expenses and sponsoring family-oriented activities such as 5Ks and 10Ks and fishing tournaments.